zp-welab/airflow/CONTRIBUTING.md

 PYTHON_VERSION=3.6 BACKEND=postgres ENV=docker ./scripts/ci/local_ci_run_airflow_testing.sh
 ```

-PYTHON_VERSION might be one of 3.5/3.6
+* PYTHON_VERSION might be one of 3.5/3.6
-BACKEND might be one of postgres/sqlite/mysql
+* BACKEND might be one of postgres/sqlite/mysql
-ENV might be one of docker/kubernetes
+* ENV might be one of docker/kubernetes

-In case of kubernetes tests, you have to also setup KUBERNETES_VERSION variable - currently
-supported is KUBERNETES_VERSION=v1.13.0.
+* KUBERNETES_VERSION - required for Kubernetes tessts - currently KUBERNETES_VERSION=v1.13.0.

 The kubernetes env might not work locally as easily as other tests because it requires your host
 to be setup properly.
 We are working on making the kubernetes tests more easily reproducible locally in